 The extra room eliminates the need to lie down on mattresses in tents or hammocks, even though they provided the ideal camping experience before the creation of RV slides out.

 A typical Class A RV is 40 feet long.
-This is similar to carrying a conventional family house with bedrooms, restroom, kitchen, tables, sitting areas, and washrooms, all of which spring to life as you pull out the slide outs.
+This is similar to carrying a conventional family house with bedrooms, restrooms, kitchens, tables, sitting areas, and washrooms, all of which spring to life as you pull out the slide outs.

 Because of the enormous size, especially when slide outs are opened, parking an RV might be a trouble to you.
 Your class A camper van will occupy up to more than two parking slots in a standard parking area (lengthwise).
 When it exceeds two parking spots in length, you will park your RV across parking spaces instead.